IBM/csm-dach-cloud-native-labs/source2image.md

 imagestream.image.openshift.io/helloworld   image-registry.openshift-image-registry.svc:5000/user1/helloworld   latest   37 seconds ago
 ```

-When creating an application from source, resources are automatically generated:
+Let's take a closer look:

  * The Pods which host the application
- * A Deployment: we see the deployment "helloworld"
+ * The Deployment "helloworld"
  * A ReplicaSet: as part of the deployment, the replicaset "helloworld" aims to create 1 replica
- * A Service: the service "helloworld" allows the internal access to the application
+ * A Service: the service "helloworld" allows internal access to the application
- * A BuildConfig: the build config created the build container which took care of building the application
+ * A BuildConfig: the build config resource creates build containers to build the application
  * An ImageStream: the imagestream "helloworld" represents the different versions of the created images

-_A build is the process of transforming input parameters into a resulting object.
-Most often, the process is used to transform input parameters or source code into a runnable image.
-A BuildConfig object is the definition of the entire build process._

-_An image stream and its associated tags provide an abstraction for referencing container images.
-The image stream and its tags allow to see what images are available and ensure you are using the specific image you need even if the image in the repository changes_

-We see, a build container was created, which took care of building the application.
+A build container was created, which took care of building the application.
 Upon termination, the application pods were created and are running.

+### 5. Routes

 The service allows to access the application internally, but if we want to access it externally?
 We need to create a route.